DreamIP/GPStudio/INSTALL.md

 You may also need:

-> sudo apt-get qt4-dev-tools libqtscript4-core
+> sudo apt-get install qt4-dev-tools libqtscript4-core

 You also can download it from <https://www.qt.io/download-open-source/>